ManciniLorenzo/HomeworkMultimedia-ComputerNetworks/README.md

 # HomeworkMultimedia-ComputerNetworks
-Homeworks from the Multimedia section of Computer Networks, Computer Science course at University of Padua
+Homeworks from the Multimedia section of Computer Networks, Computer Engineering course at University of Padua